 Everyone must take ownership of their own professional image.
 Whether you are a student, a new graduate, an emerging professional or a seasoned expert, you must definitely understand how to become the kind of professional that the labor market needs.
 Resumes, communication skills, interviewing skills, networking, social media and personal reputation are all part of your professional image.

 Meaningful and non-trivial professional experiences are a major part of a successful career strategy.
 Your experiences will impact your longer term career satisfaction.
 Meaningful experiences will come through work, internships, co-ops, fieldwork, volunteer opportunities and even travel or study-abroad opportunities.
 Find ways to participate in these types of activities.
 College students in particular should know that it is possible to have a competitive resume with significant experience even before you graduate.

 Emerging professionals and new alumni must develop plans for successful transitions to a life of doing.
-One of our favorite mantras is that it is not about what we want to BE when we grow up.
-It is instead about what we want to DO with our lives.
+One of our favorite mantras is: It is not about what we want to BE when we grow up; It is instead about what we want to DO with our lives.
 Finding and feeling success will come when you feel like your work will help to impact and shape the world around you.